wassim-k/hotchocolate/website/src/blog/2020-03-20-subscriptions.md

 The most prominent root type is _Query_ which allows us to read data from our system. _Query_ is expected to be side-effect free and the execution engine is free to parallelize resolvers when processing a query operation.

 The _Mutation_ root type allows us the change data in our system.
-This means that mutation operations are expected to have side-effects on our system.
+This means that mutation operations are expected to have side-effects on the system.
 This is why the resolvers of mutations are executed serially.

 The _Query_ and the _Mutation_ type have in common that the consumer initiated any interaction with them by sending in a GraphQL request.

-What we are looking more closely at in this post is the _Subscription_ root type.
+What we are looking more closely at in this blog post is the _Subscription_ root type.

 <!--truncate-->

 ## Introduction

-The _Subscription_ type is like _Query_ and _Mutation_ and object type.
+The _Subscription_ root type is like _Query_ and _Mutation_ an object type.
 But instead of having to send in a request to the server and getting a immediate response we rather get an response every time something happens on our sever.

 Each field of our _Subscription_ type actually represents one event to which we can subscribe.
-Like with regular queries we can define what data we want whenever the event occurs.
+Like with regular queries we can define what data we want but instead of getting an immediate response the server will send us a response whenever the event occurs.

 ```graphql
 subscription onMessageReceived {